Hashtag-AMIN/hashtag-Recon/README.md

     *  Crawl website & earn more urls in 3 mode:
         * headless: Deep crawl and use headless browser
         * active: Active crawl and extract new path from response and JS files
-        * passive: passive crawl without Send HTTP request on target, use gau, gauplus & waybackurls
+        * passive: passive crawl without Send HTTP request on target, use gau & waybackurls

 * ## JSEnum
     * With JS files, able to process that in 3 mode: